Author Guidelines

 3. EDITORIAL PROCESSING OF ARTICLES

 The corresponding author will receive notification of receipt of the manuscript and editorial decisions by email.
-All submitted manuscripts are initially reviewed by the RPIA editor for a first assessment, in order to verify whether the submission criteria are met, the article was not published, in full or in part, nor submitted for publication elsewhere, and whether the submitted article falls within the scope of the journal.
-Subsequently, they will be sent to two reviewers, who within 3-4 weeks will send their appreciation to the Editor.
+The RPIA editor initially reviews all submitted manuscripts for a first assessment to verify whether the submission criteria are met, whether the article was not published, in full or in part, nor submitted for publication elsewhere, and whether the submitted article falls within the journal's scope.
+Subsequently, they will be sent to two reviewers, who, within 3-4 weeks, will send their appreciation to the Editor.

 Manuscripts are evaluated according to the following criteria: originality, timeliness, clarity of writing, appropriate study method, valid data, adequate conclusions supported by data, and importance, with significance and scientific contribution to the knowledge of the area.